GooFit/GooFit/docs/documentation.md

     with a working example and modify it gradually.

--   `ThreeGaussResolution`: A resolution functon consisting of a sum of three Gaussians, referred to as the ‘core’, ‘tail’, and ‘outlier’ components.
+-   `ThreeGaussResolution`: A resolution functon consisting of a sum of three Gaussians, referred to as the ‘core', ‘tail', and ‘outlier' components.
 The constructor takes the core and tail fractions (the outlier fraction is 1 minus the other two), core mean and width, tail mean and width, and outlier mean and width.
 Notice that this is a resolution function, so the full probability is found